Andover station (MBTA)

 Andover station is an MBTA Commuter Rail station in Andover, Massachusetts.
 It serves the Haverhill Line.
-The station has one platform with a mini-high platform for handicapped accessibility serving one track, while the second track lacks a platform.
+The station has one platform with a mini-high platform for accessibility serving one track, while the second track lacks a platform.
 The previous station building, used from 1907 to 1959, is still extant; it was added to the National Register of Historic Places in 1982 as Third Railroad Station.

 History

 The Andover and Wilmington Railroad opened between its namesake cities in August 1836 as a branch line off the new Boston and Lowell Railroad (B&L).
-A small wooden Greek revival station was built near the center of Andover.
+A small wooden Greek Revival station was built near the center of Andover.
 The line was soon extended north, and in 1842 in merged into the Boston and Maine Railroad (B&M).
 After building its own route to Boston in 1845, the B&M looked to expand its passenger base to compete with the B&L. In 1848, the B&M relocated its main line from Ballardvale to North Andover to the west in order to serve the new mill town of Lawrence.

 The line was moved several blocks west in Andover, away from the busy intersections of the town square.
 A small house was converted into a temporary station, which was soon replaced by a larger L-shaped station with a large train shed.
 A brick freight house was built sometime between then and 1875.

 In 1906, the B&M began construction of a new station, as residents complained about the smoky conditions inside the train shed.
 The new station, a copy of Beverly Depot designed by Bradford Lee Gilbert a decade earlier, opened on September 1, 1907.
+The plans were drawn up by B&M architect Henry B. Fletcher.
+The cost of removing the old station and building the new one was $50,000.
 It was used as the station until 1959.
 It was later converted for commercial use, housing an auto parts store by 1977.
 In 1982, it was added to the National Register of Historic Places as Third Railroad Station.

+The Massachusetts Bay Transportation Authority (MBTA) was formed in 1964 to subsidize suburban commuter rail service.
+Andover was outside the MBTA district.
+On January 4, 1965, the B&M discontinued most interstate service.
+The only service north of Haverhill was a single Boston–Dover round trip.
+On January 18, 1965, the B&M discontinued almost all remaining intrastate service outside the MBTA district.
+This left only the Dover round trip serving Andover.
+It was cut to Haverhill on June 30, 1967, with Andover and the other towns outside the district subsidizing the train.